MSoumm/MSoumm.github.io/_pages/work.md

 ### 2019-2020 : NLP and political agendas
 ***
-Master's project at _ENSAE Paris_ .
+Master's project at _ENSAE Paris_ directed by **Etienne Ollion** (CNRS) and **Salomé DO** (ENS Ulm).
 - **Problem overview**
   - During the French 2017 presidential election, candidates presented political agendas, some of which were taken up in mainstream media.
   - Some agendas seemed to be better represented than others.
 Even when a media did not agree with a proposition, the mere emphasis on a candidate's favorite topic could benefit him/her.
   - Is it possible to accurately mesure the resonance from the candidates agenda in the French media ?
 - **Proposed work**
-  - _Word2Vec_ and _TF-ID_F embeddings are used to mesure what are the taken up sentences for each candidate.
+  - _Word2Vec_ and _TF-IDF_ embeddings are used to mesure what are the taken up sentences for each candidate.
   By varying the similarity threshold, one can distinguish raw citation from paraphrasing, or critique.
-  - Topic modeling with _LDA_
+  - Topic modeling with _LDA_, that didn't lead to good results
+  - Theme prediction with _BERT_: 10k sentences are labelized by hand in 15 distinct topics.
+We train a BERT pipeline on this dataset to predict topics in the media.
+We then compare the distributions of the topics in the media against each candidate.
+- **Findings**
+  - Correlation with _Word2Vec_ in combination with topic prediction with _BERT_ gives a global view
+  - Some candidates successfully bring topics in the media, while not beeing paraphrased a lot.
+On the contrary, some candidates only exist through the citation of niche topics.
+  - Tracking topics in the media over time shows that the external political events have a huge impact on the representativeness of the candidates